nkardas/100DaysOfSwiftUI/Projects/README.md

 ### WeSplit: Check-Sharing App
 WeSplit is a simple check-sharing app built with SwiftUI.
 It helps users calculate how to split a check among multiple people and allows them to add a tip.

+### GuessTheFlag: A Flag Guessing Game
+Guess the Flag is a fun game that helps users learn about world flags by asking them to identify which flag belongs to which country.
+Players choose the correct flag from three options based on the displayed country name.